KoicsD/Week8A_MySQL/conclusion.md

 I'm happy to know these features of *MySQL*.
 I have to note that writting this file was quite difficult for me, which reinforces my surmise that my sense of finding the importance needs some development.
-Perhaps I can tell you more after I've presented my work.